Master of Arts in Teaching (M.A.T.) Foreign Language Education (French or Spanish)

 Official transcript from your bachelor's degree-granting school and from any graduate coursework.

-- Must hold a bachelor’s degree in French or Spanish from a regionally- accredited institution.
+• Must hold a bachelor’s degree in French or Spanish from a regionally- or nationally accredited institution.

-- Students with a bachelor’s degree from a regionally accredited program that is not in French or Spanish must take the ACTFL Oral Proficiency Interview and the Writing Proficiency Test (www.actfl.org) and score in the Advanced range.
+• Applicants with a bachelor’s degree from a regionally or nationally accredited program that is not in French or Spanish as well as all students regardless of their major with a GPA under 2.5 (see Alternative Pathways 2 and 3 under Important Programs Information below) must take the ACTFL Oral Proficiency Interview and the Writing Proficiency Test (www.actfl.org) and score in the Advanced range.

 VSU Medical Form